marybishopgit/AfricanWomenLit/filmmaking/README.md

 <img src="https://www.cinema.ucla.edu/sites/default/files/sankofa.jpg" alt="Sankofa" width="340" height="220"/>
 </p>

-A good example is Haile Gerima’s Sankofa, a narrative that attempts to restore African descent past through an emphasis on subjectivity and self-representation, dismantles the idea of enslaved people as voiceless and passive commodities.
-The filmmaker brings to the center of his narrative multiple voices by telling another narrative, through visual media that also permits imagination and reinterpretation.
+A good example is Haile Gerima’s Sankofa, a narrative that intends to restore African descent past through an emphasis on subjectivity and self-representation by dismantling the idea of enslaved people as voiceless and passive commodities.
+Through visual media that also permits imagination and reinterpretation, Gerima brings to the center of his narrative a different historical perspective.

 <p align="center">